 The data reduction and analyses for Evaluation 2 are identical to the first evaluation.
 The analyses below are based 6350 trials for an average of 31.7 trials per experimental condition.
-At the time this paper was prepared, the model parameters had not vet been optimized to fit the model to the data from the second evaluation.
-The parameters were left at the settings that maximized the correlation with the data from Evaluation With these pre-determined settings the correlation 1. between the model and the Evaluation 2 data is $R^2 = 0.91$ (p < 0.001, 199 df).
+At the time this paper was prepared, the model parameters had not yet been optimized to fit the model to the data from the second evaluation.
+The parameters were left at the settings that maximized the correlation with the data from Evaluation 1.
+With these pre-determined settings the correlation between the model and the Evaluation 2 data is $R^2 = 0.911$ (p < 0.001, 199 df).
 The standard deviation of the residuals is 0.028.
 Converting from log10 of the residuals, the standard deviation is 6.5% of the target size (or range).

-The results of this second evaluation are illustrated in Figures 9 and 10 which show the effects of the filter and washout conditions for selected levels of Velocity, Hold, and Pixel Pitch.
+The results of the second evaluation are illustrated in Figures 8 and 9 which show the effects of the filter and washout conditions for selected levels of Velocity, Hold, and Pixel Pitch.
 These plots are designed to show the degree to which the model fits the data.
-Figures 11 to 13 provide more easily interpreted views of these effects.
+Figures 10 to 12 provide more easily interpreted views of these effects.

-Figure 9.
+Figure 8.
 Threshold target size as a function of Filter transmittance and Washout Luminance for the case of very fine Pitch and low motion induced blurring.

-Figure 10.
+Figure 9.
 Threshold target size as a function of Filter transmittance and Washout Luminance for the case of coarser display pitch and moderate motion induced blurring.